 Confusion or difficulty paying attention

 These symptoms typically appear when blood sugar levels fall below 70.
 A very rapid drop in blood sugar ? for example, from 230 to 100 ? can also bring on these symptoms.

 If these symptoms occur and a blood sugar test kit is available, do a blood sugar check.
-If the level is low, give the person several teaspoons of sugar dissolved in a glass of water or a drink containing sugar, such as fruit juice, a cup of skim milk, or regular soda.
+If the level is low, and the person is conscious, give the person several teaspoons of sugar dissolved in a glass of water or a drink containing sugar, such as fruit juice, a cup of skim milk, or regular soda.
 Foods high in fat, such as a candy bar, are not as effective because it takes the body more time to digest these foods.
 If you don?t have a test kit handy, have the person eat sugar anyway.

 Symptoms should subside within 15 minutes.
 Recheck blood sugar in 15 or 20 minutes.
 If the blood sugar is still low or symptoms are still present, give the person more sugar fluid and test the sugar level again.